giplgwm/Work-Market-Talent-Filter/README.md

 - Any abandoned jobs for your company
 - Any abandoned jobs

+**By default, only 0 jobs for your company is on.
+To toggle these, press `extensions > 3 dots next to Work market tech hider > Extension options`**

 ![Example Profile that would be hidden](example.png "Example Profile that would be hidden")

 *stop reviewing profiles that look like this!*